MOBLAND Reaches Self Reported Market Capitalization of $104.94 Million (SYNR)

-MOBLAND (SYNR) traded 3% higher against the US dollar during the one day period ending at 22:00 PM ET on February 3rd.
-MOBLAND has a market capitalization of $104.94 million and approximately $15,399.03 worth of MOBLAND was traded on exchanges in the last 24 hours.
-One MOBLAND token can currently be bought for $0.0005 or 0.00000001 BTC on cryptocurrency exchanges.
-Over the last seven days, MOBLAND has traded 3.7% lower against the US dollar.
+MOBLAND (SYNR) traded 0.6% lower against the US dollar during the 1-day period ending at 23:00 PM E.T. on February 9th.
+One MOBLAND token can currently be purchased for about $0.0005 or 0.00000001 BTC on exchanges.
+During the last week, MOBLAND has traded 1.2% lower against the US dollar.
+MOBLAND has a market cap of $104.94 million and $12,136.33 worth of MOBLAND was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.